Insect repellent

-An insect repellent (also commonly called "bug spray") is a substance applied to skin, clothing, or other surfaces to discourage insects (and arthropods in general) from landing or climbing on that surface.
+An insect repellent (also commonly called "bug spray" or "bug deterrent") is a substance applied to the skin, clothing, or other surfaces to discourage insects (and arthropods in general) from landing or climbing on that surface.
 Insect repellents help prevent and control the outbreak of insect-borne (and other arthropod-bourne) diseases such as malaria, Lyme disease, dengue fever, bubonic plague, river blindness, and West Nile fever.
 Pest animals commonly serving as vectors for disease include insects such as flea, fly, and mosquito; and ticks (arachnids).

 Some insect repellents are insecticides (bug killers), but most simply discourage insects and send them flying or crawling away.
-Nearly any would be fatal upon reaching the median lethal dose, but classification as an insecticide implies death even at lower doses.

 Effectiveness

 Synthetic repellents tend to be more effective and/or longer lasting than "natural" repellents.